Broad Area Laser Diodes

 - A built-in Bragg grating can stabilize the emission wavelength and make the emission spectrum significantly narrower.
 The same could also be achieved with an external volume Bragg grating.

 - There are tapered laser diodes, having a region where the width and thus the area of the active region is significantly increased along the propagation direction.
 Due to a straight region with smaller width, the beam quality and radiance (brightness) achieved are better than in a laser diode with the maximum width along the whole active region.
 Therefore, such diodes are often called high brightness laser diodes.

 Comparison with Diode Bars

 The combination of several broad area emitters in a single device leads to a diode bar, which can emit tens of watts or even more than 100 W of optical power.
-However, a diode bar has a lower brightness than a single-emitter laser, despite the higher output power, because the beam quality is much lower.
+However, a diode bar has a lower brightness than a single-emitter laser, despite the higher output power because the beam quality in the horizontal direction is much lower.
 For that reason, the design of a diode-pumped laser is generally simpler when using broad-area diodes for pumping.
 Even for high-power lasers, including high-power fiber lasers and amplifiers, pumping with a significant number of broad-area lasers instead of fewer diode bars has some advantages.
 One of those is that broad-area diode lasers, other than diode bars, can usually be turned on and off fairly often without shortening the lifetime.